-How is nursing home abuse defined in Kentucky?
+How is nursing home abuse defined by Kentucky Law?

 - Malnutrition- A proper diet and hydration is important for everyone, but is even more important for people in need of eldercare.
 This is one of the most common forms of elder abuse and leads to thousands of deaths each year.

 - Bedsores- Anyone that is bedridden should be moved and repositioned every two hours.
 This is the standard when it comes to elders who are confined to their beds.
 Without doing this, infections can take place that a painful and can lead to serious illness and even death